JohnAD/jsonnorm.codes/content/Specification/_index.md

    Javascript, stores them as binary floats; not decimal floats.
 Binary is base 2 and Decimal is base 10 (2 * 5).
 This causes conversion errors in some circumstances.
 (This is not a bug but a philosophical difference between numbering systems.)
-Most libraries follow this convention storing in binary.
+Most libraries follow this convention of storing in binary.

 This section of the specification resolves these issues, but acknowledges that the chosen answer is not perfect for all users.